o3de/o3de.org/content/docs/userguide/cloud-canvas-cloud-gem-speech-recognition-api-player.md

+description: ' Use the Speech Recognition Cloud Gem player API to send audio recordings or text to a bot for intent processing. '
+slug: cloud-canvas-cloud-gem-speech-recognition-api-player
+title: Speech Recognition Player API
+---
 # Speech Recognition Player API<a name="cloud-canvas-cloud-gem-speech-recognition-api-player"></a>

 You can use the Speech Recognition Cloud Gem player API to send audio recordings or text to a bot for intent processing\.